xTheFreeZe/wiki.marwin/Installing-a-C-compiler-on-Windows.md

 TCC is a very lightweight C compiler.
 Its main advantages are that it takes up very little storage space (~5MB), and compiles much more quickly than the other compilers listed here.
 However, it has several limitations.
 For these reasons, a different and more advanced compiler is recommended.
  - It barely optimizes the resulting binaries, so resulting executables will be slower.
 That's partly why it compiles faster.
- - It is not as stable as GCC or Visual Studio.
-While it compiles V and its standard library perfectly, you may encounter issues if working with C interop, or with external modules that depend on C libraries.
+ - It is not as stable as other supported compilers.
+While it compiles V and its standard library perfectly, you may encounter issues if working with C interop, or with external modules that depend on C libraries - Refer to [issues in this PR](https://github.com/vlang/v/pull/9030), for example.

+[Original TCC](https://repo.or.cz/tinycc.git) isn't fully compatible with V, and thus is cloned and patched in [this official tccbin repo](https://github.com/vlang/tccbin) to fully work with V. As a result, you should always use this patched TCC instead of original one.
-Due to its small size, TCC is downloaded automatically if no existing C compiler is found.
-By default, TCC64 would be downloaded for 64-bit Windows users and TCC32 for 32-bit Windows users.

-For 64-bit Windows users, you can also install it manually by using `.\make.bat -tcc`(TCC64) / `.\make.bat -tcc32`(TCC32), or by running `git clone https://github.com/vlang/tccbin/tree/thirdparty-windows-amd64 thirdparty/tcc`(TCC64) / `git clone https://github.com/vlang/tccbin/tree/thirdparty-windows-i386 thirdparty/tcc`(TCC32) from V's root folder.

-For 32-bit Windows users, you can also install it manually by using `.\make.bat -tcc`, `.\make.bat -tcc32`, or `git clone https://github.com/vlang/tccbin/tree/thirdparty-windows-i386 thirdparty/tcc` - Any of them would install TCC32 for you.
+Due to its small size, TCC64 or TCC32 is downloaded automatically if no existing C compiler is found on 64-bit or 32-bit Windows, respectively. **For 64-bit Windows**, you can also install TCC64 or TCC32 manually by using `.\make.bat -tcc`(TCC64) / `.\make.bat -tcc32`(TCC32), or by running `git clone https://github.com/vlang/tccbin/tree/thirdparty-windows-amd64 thirdparty/tcc`(TCC64) / `git clone https://github.com/vlang/tccbin/tree/thirdparty-windows-i386 thirdparty/tcc`(TCC32) from V's root folder. **For 32-bit Windows**, you can also install TCC32 manually by using `.\make.bat -tcc`, `.\make.bat -tcc32`, or `git clone https://github.com/vlang/tccbin/tree/thirdparty-windows-i386 thirdparty/tcc`.